markwk/qs_ledger/README.md

 * The code is written in Python 3.
 * Shared and distributed via Jupyter Notebooks.
+* Most services depend on Pandas and NumPy for data manipulation and Matplot and Seaborn for data analysis and visualization.
 * To get started, we recommend downloading and using the [Anaconda Distribution](https://www.anaconda.com/download/#macos).
+* For initial installation and setup help, see documentation below.
-* For installation, setup and usage of individual services, see documentation provided by each integration.
+* For setup and usage of individual services, see documentation provided by each integration.
-* Most services depend on Pandas and NumPy for data manipulation and Matplot and Seaborn for data analysis and visualization.
-* Each project has a NAME_donwloader and NAME_data_analysis.

 ### Current Integrations: